CUDA Cubic B-Spline Interpolation (CI)

 Whereby the texture coordinates coord are expressed in absolute pixel respectively voxel coordinates (thus not in normalized coordinates).

-It is also possible to query the cubicly interpolated 1st order derivative of the texture at a coordinate coord; e.g. in the x-direction:
+It is also possible to query the cubicly filtered 1st order derivative of the texture at a coordinate coord; e.g. in the x-direction:

 cubicTex3D_1st_derivative_x(texture tex, float3 coord)